HomeSpan/HomeSpan/docs/NOW.md

   * if a message is available, it is **moved** from the internal message queue into *dataBuf* and the method returns **true**
   * the size of the message will always be equal to the *receiveSize* parameter specified when the SpanPoint object was created, so make sure *dataBuf* is sufficiently sized to store such a message

-Note that whether or or not you call the `get()` method, SpanPoint is configured to store in an internal queue any SpanPoint messages it receives from *other* devices, provided that (a) there is room in the internal queue, and (b) the size of the message received matches the *receiveSize* parameter specified when the relevant SpanPoint object was instantiated (i.e. each SpanPoint object maintains its own internal queue).
-If the internal queue is already full, the message will be ignored and thus never retrievable by the `get()` method.
-To avoid this, set the *queueDepth* to something greater than 1 when instantating the SpanPoint object.
-If the queue is not full, but the sie of the message
+Note that whether or or not you call the `get()` method, SpanPoint is configured to store in an internal queue any SpanPoint messages it receives from *other* devices, provided that (a) there is room in the internal queue, and (b) the size of the message received matches the *receiveSize* parameter specified when the relevant SpanPoint object was instantiated.
+Each SpanPoint object maintains its own internal queue, which can be set tro hold more than one message by setting the *queueDepth* parameter to something greater than 1 when instantating the SpanPoint object.

+If the internal queue is full when a message is received, the message is not moved to the queue and will thus never be retrievable by the `get()` method.
+Regardless of whether or not the queue if full, if the size of a received messages does not match the *receiveSize* parameter specified for this instance of the SpanPoint object, the message will be discarded and if *receiveSize* is greater than zero, a non-fatal run-time warning about size mismatches will be output on the Serial Monitor.

 See tutorial sketch [#10 (RGB_LED)](../examples/10-RGB_LED) for an example of using LedPin to control an RGB LED.

 ---